 How many credits will I lose when I transfer to NDSU from another school?
-Ordinarily, you shouldn't lose any.
-However, a "D" grade in any course does not transfer to the College of Health and Human Sciences.
-Some technical courses may not fit your degree program, and in this case, some extra work may be required.
-For an evaluation of transfer credit, see the current NDSU Bulletin.
+Ordinarily you shouldn't lose any.
+However, a "D" grade in any course may not transfer to the College of Health & Human Sciences.
+Some technical courses may not fit your degree program and in this case some extra work may be required.
+For evaluation of transfer credit see current NDSU Catalog.

 How many credits can I transfer from a junior or community college?
 All college-level credits from regionally accredited institutions transfer; however, not all may apply to the particular degree program you have selected.
-To obtain a baccalaureate degree, you must complete at least 60 semester credits at a four-year college or university.
-Of these, at least 36 must be NDSU residence credits which include credits registered and paid for at NDSU.
-At least the last 36 of these credits must be at the junior or senior level.
-(See current Bulletin https://www.ndsu.edu/transfer/transfer credit degree completion.)
+To obtain a baccalaureate degree you must complete at least 60 semester credits at a four-year college or university.
+At least the last 37 of these credits must be at the junior or senior level.
+(See current Catalog.)